 9. Revisions.
 FLP reserves the right to update and revise the guidelines of the program which shall be announced on its official website.

-the continuity and sustainability of the financial assistance program, this endowment fund was used to purchase a condo-room at the Hotel 101 in Taguig City, which is expected to yield a yearly return of about five (5) percent, starting in 2021.
-Meanwhile, the current school year’s funding, like last year’s, will come from the personal funds of the FLP Chairman.
+the continuity and sustainability of the financial assistance program, this endowment fund was used to purchase a condo-room at the Hotel 101 in Taguig City, which is expected to yield a yearly return of about five (5) percent, starting in 2023.
+Meanwhile, the current academic year’s funding will come from the FLP unrestricted funds.